WalidSherif/WalidSherif.github.io/_projects/advanced-control.md

   - Evaluated closed-loop behavior experimentally and discussed actuator saturation and anti-windup considerations.
 ---

-## Project Summary

-This project combined modeling, controller design, and hardware validation for a closed-loop DC motor speed-control system.

-## Scope

-- Experimental data collection and model estimation.
-- State-space control design with integral action.
-- Real-time implementation and encoder-based speed feedback.
-- Experimental discussion of practical nonidealities such as saturation.

-## Outcome

-The project demonstrates strong alignment with modern control implementation and validation workflows.
+This project focused on real-time speed control of a DC motor using experimental modeling and state-space controller design.
+A first-order model was identified from measured data, then used to build a feedback controller with integral action.

+The controller was implemented through hardware interfacing and validated experimentally.
+The work emphasized practical control implementation, real-time testing, and interpretation of closed-loop performance.